reidpr/quac/sphinx/collecting.rst

 #.
 In ``config``, create a file ``sample.cfg``; look through the options in
-   ``default.cfg`` and add to ``sample.cfg`` the ones that need to be customized. **Because this file will contain authentication secrets, ensure it has appropriate permissions.**
+   ``default.cfg`` and add to ``sample.cfg`` the ones that need to be customized.

+   .. warning:: Because this file will contain authentication secrets, ensure
+      that it has appropriate permissions.

 #.
 Run the collector for a while, e.g.::